Staging/live setup

 In most Aegir CMS setups it is desirable that content is shown on the site only when it is approved, and that changes in content also require approval.
-Typically the staging/live concept is used here.
+The staging/live concept handles this.

-In staging/live you have two Midgard databases, either running on same system or on separate computers.
+In staging/live you have two Midgard databases, either running on the same system or on separate computers.

-This replication process is handled with Repligard.
-Repligard itself doesn't know anything about checking approvals, so some 3rd party scripts are needed.
+When content is approved it is replicated to the live database using Midgard's repligard utility.
+Repligard itself doesn't know anything about checking approvals, so some helper scripts are needed.

 downgrade_unapproved.pl

-This script is called by the staging_to_live script.
-It goes through the Midgard database and determines which objects are approved and which are not.
-It then modifies the repligard table in the database, setting the "updated" field to NULL for each unapproved object.
-Because updated is marked as NULL repligard should not include these objects to the replication run.
+Called by the staging_to_live script.
+Goes through the Midgard database and determines which objects are approved and which are not.
+Sets the "updated" field to NULL for unapproved objects so repligard skips them.
+See also: http://www.hklc.com/midgard_manual/downgrade_unapproved.pl

 repligard_staging_to_live.sh

-Note that these scripts assume that they're located in /var/nadmin/bin, and that they have the required configuration files (also from aegir-dirs package) in /var/nadmin/etc.
+These scripts assume they're located in /var/nadmin/bin with configuration files from the aegir-dirs package in /var/nadmin/etc.

 if [ -r "/tmp/runreplication" ]